 Originally thought to be a ‘one-and-done’ venture, demand for subsequent trips continued and the all important donations kept coming and on May 16-19, 2011 VetsRoll 2 was carried out successfully with 200 Veterans (now including the Korean Era Veterans, along with the WWII and ‘Rosies’) and 100 assistants on board 10 charter coaches, with a media coach and a wheelchair lift-equipped support van.

 This second trip was also a monumental success and in late August of 2011, the Walworth County Fair in Elkhorn (Wisconsin's largest county fair) chose VetsRoll, Inc.® as their preferred charity and VetsRoll, Inc.® was able to raise more than $15,000 at that one event!!
-The Walworth County Fair has continued to choose VetsRoll, Inc.® as their charity since 2011 and this single fundraiser is annually the largest for VetsRoll, Inc.®!
+The Walworth County Fair has continued to select VetsRoll, Inc.® as their charity every year since 2011 and this single fundraiser is annually one of the largest for VetsRoll, Inc.®!

 Each year, 200 more WWII and Korean Era Veterans and ‘Rosies-the-Riveters’ are treated to this trip; all at zero expense to the participants!